trueangle/Blackbox/README.md

 <br/>

+## Motivation
+The primary objective of the framework is to ensure scalability of the project, providing high reusability of code hierarchies by decoupling them from each other.
+This can be especially beneficial for a large projects to support parallel development by different teams.
+For small projects or MVP’s, the framework provides tools, facilitating rapid development by enabling such projects to be scale-ready right from the start.
+This is achieved by breaking the application logic up into separate independent parts called black-boxes.
+Each black-box has a simple and strictly defined interface that hides the implementation from external context.
+Each black-box can be seen as a sub-application that may be used separately from the context of the app.

+To learn more about concepts, [refer to Concept wiki page.](https://github.com/trueangle/Blackbox/wiki/Concept)

 ## What benefits Blackbox aims to deliver?

 1. Scalability by breaking an application down into independent components (aka **black-boxes**) with a simple interface that hides implementation details from the outer context.